hhhzzzsss/SongPlayer/README.md

 Encodes song data into an item.
 When you right click on such an item, SongPlayer will automatically detect that it is a song item and ask if you want to play it.
 These items, once created, can be used by anyone that is using the necessary version of SongPlayer.

 It will automatically generate custom item names and lore, but these can be modified or deleted without affecting the song data, so feel free to edit the items as you wish.
 SongPlayer only looks at the `SongItemData` tag.

+### $toggleSurvivalOnly
+*aliases: `$survivalOnly`*

+Enables or disables survival-only mode, in which automatic noteblock placement is disabled and automatic tuning is done by right-clicking.

+In this mode, you must place the necessary instruments yourself.

+If you try to play a song and the requirements are not met, it will tell you how many instruments of each type you need.

 ### $testSong
 A command I used for testing during development.